 There are not many people who actively look forward to the ageing process.
 There are a litany of products that exist for anti-ageing.
 Products such as wrinkle prevention and removal creams, hair dyes, and skin revitalizers are all available because of a fear of ageing.
 In fact, there is a term for those with an obsessive fear of aging: Gerascophobia.
 The cold truth is that we all age if we are lucky enough, as nothing in life is guaranteed.

 Because ageing is inevitable, we all have understandable fears about how ageing will affect us.
-From how our health risks may change to how our physical appearance will change, many results of aging can be nerve-racking.
+From how our health risks may change to how our physical appearance will change, many results of ageing can be nerve-racking.
 According to the latest UK census, 11 million residents were aged 65 and over, an increase of almost 3 million from 2001 with 8.3 million.
 The number of people over 85 in the UK is predicted to double in the next 20 years and nearly treble in the next 30 years.
-This means that fears of aging are real as the elderly population is growing steadily.
+This means that fears of ageing are real as the elderly population is growing steadily.

 Worrying about things that will happen when we age will not change a thing.
 If anything, it will cause more stress than we can handle.
 Thus, below are eight common things people worry about when they get older and what to do about them.